A School for the Lord's Service

 Founded by Fr Herbert Kelly in 1893, and best known in connection with Kelham theological college.

 The Society of the Sacred Mission (SSM) is an Anglican Religious Order founded by Fr Herbert Kelly in 1893, and perhaps best known in connection with Kelham Theological College (1903-1972).
-Since its inception, its aims have been ‘to increase the number of those who give their lives to the Divine Service’, ‘to labour for the conversion and perfection of souls’, and ‘to have regard for the cultivation of Divine Science’.
+Since its inception, the aims of the Society have been ‘to increase the number of those who give their lives to the Divine Service’, ‘to labour for the conversion and perfection of souls’, and ‘to have regard for the cultivation of Divine Science’.

-There is a full timetable of weekday and Sunday services in the chapel (which members of the public are very welcome to attend), as well as the principal festivals of the Christian year.
+There is a full timetable of weekday and Sunday services in the chapel, which all are very welcome to attend.
 Our worship is in the catholic tradition of the Church of England, and includes significant periods of silent prayer.
 Please note that if attending services outside of normal office hours (e.g. on a Sunday or in the evening) it will be necessary to access the Chapel via the outside steps.

 St Antony’s Priory